Mattgaudet/Elevator-Simulation/README.md

   -  Added timed messages and timing tests

 - Jarnail Singh
+  - Added the floor lamps change, ensuring they illuminate correctly in floorSubsytem when the request is being processed by the Elevator.
   - Implemented the State design pattern for the Scheduler, adding AwaitingRequestState, ElevatorDispatchState, and ProcessingRequestState to manage its behavior.

 - Laurence Lamarche-Cliche